helloworldxdwastaken/rootwise/COMPLETE_SYSTEM_GUIDE.md

 # 🌿 Rootwise - Complete System Guide

+**Welcome to Rootwise!** This is the CENTRAL documentation for the entire project.

-**Welcome to Rootwise!** This document explains everything built in this project as if you're a new engineer joining the team.
+This document explains everything built in Rootwise as if you're a new engineer joining the team.

+**Last Updated:** November 2025
+**Status:** ✅ Production-Ready (pending Supabase maintenance completion)

 ---